W0ll4ab/GHS-label/README.md

 Inspiration: to get chemicals in my university, you have to label them correctly.

-Therefore I created based on Rolands's template: https://rsmith.home.xs4all.nl/howto/ghs-labels-in-latex.html my personal template with a little bit more spacing.
+Therefore I created based on Rolands's template/work: https://rsmith.home.xs4all.nl/howto/ghs-labels-in-latex.html my personal template with a little bit more spacing.

 Useful links: